Master of Arts (M.A.) Major in Rhetoric and Composition (Non-thesis Option)

 ENG 5359.
 Studies in Restoration and Eighteenth-century Literature.

-Major writers of the period with emphasis on scholarship and aesthetics as well as cultural and historical background.
-Recent emphases include Johnson and his circle, Restoration and eighteenth-century drama, and the eighteenth-century novel.
-Repeatable with different emphases for up to nine hours of English credit.
+This course examines select major writers and literary movements of the Restoration and eighteenth century, with an emphasis on scholarship, aesthetics, and the cultural and historical contexts shaping the period.
+Recent emphases include Johnson and his circle, Restoration and eighteenth century drama, and the eighteenth century novel.
+Students engage in close reading, research, and critical analysis of primary and secondary materials.
+The course is repeatable with different emphases for up to nine hours of graduate English credit.

 ENG 5364.
 Studies in the Romantic Movement.

-The works of the Early Romantics or Late Romantics in context with attention to nineteenth- and twentieth-century scholarship.
-Recent emphases include Blake and the other arts, Coleridge, the Wordsworths, Shelley, and Keats.
-Repeatable with different emphases for up to nine hours of English credit.
+This course examines the works of the Early and Late Romantics in historical, intellectual, and artistic context, with attention to nineteenth and twentieth century scholarship on the movement.
+Potential topics include the celebration of nature, Blake and the visual arts, Coleridge, the Wordsworths, the sublime, Shelley, and Keats.
+Students conduct close textual analysis, research, and critical interpretation of Romantic poetry and prose.
+The course is repeatable with different emphases for up to nine hours of graduate English credit.

 ENG 5366.
 Studies in Victorian Poetry.